After A Natural Disaster

 Once it’s safe to return to the area, it’s time to identify the damage done to your home and property by the natural disaster.
 Throughout this process, be aware that threats and safety concerns may still linger from the disaster, so tread carefully and be prepared to leave if the situation becomes unsafe.

 As you identify damages to your home, it’s also important to document them.
 Insurance providers or disaster assistance programs may require this proof before they will assist you.
 Ideally, this proof will come in the form of before and after photos of the affected areas of your home.
 Professional testimony can also be useful.
 Especially for forms of damage that may be more than skin deep, such as waterlogged floorboards or cracked pipes.

 Some fixes may be simple.
-For example, in a flood, you may be able to dry your carpets by yourself by using some heat and lots of fans.
+For example, in a flood, you may be able to by using some heat and lots of fans.
 However, it’s important to draw the line between things that you can fix quickly and safely on your own and things that require expert intervention.